 The small rural communities that were to become Torbay feared these pirates with good reason.
-In nearby Dartmouth ‘scores’ were taken straight from church into captivity.
+In August 1625 corsairs raided Mount’s Bay, Cornwall, capturing 60 men, women and children and taking them into slavery.
+In 1626 St Keverne was repeatedly attacked, and boats out of Looe, Penzance, Mousehole and other Cornish ports were boarded, their crews taken captive and the empty ships abandoned.
 In 1625 there was a petition to London from the wives of around 2,000 West Country sailors pleading for their ransom or rescue.
 For decades pirates anchored in the Bay and sailed out to attack ships in the Channel and to intercept fishing vessels returning from Newfoundland.
 In 1625 the Mayor of Poole wrote to the Privy Council demanding that protection be supplied for the ships returning from their Newfoundland fishing expeditions, “Twenty-seven ships and 200 persons had been taken by Turkish pirates in ten days”.

 Admiralty records show that during this time the corsairs plundered English shipping at will, taking 466 vessels between 1609 and 1616 – 27 vessels from near Plymouth were lost in 1625 alone.
 There were also tales of pirate cruelty.
 It was said that when forced into Devon ports in bad weather the pirates would throw their prisoners overboard and pretend to be honest captains of a foreign power.